How to choose a conveyancer

 1. Good communication

-When deciding which conveyancer to choose, when and how often they communicate with you is a key consideration.
+When and how often conveyancers communicate with you is a key consideration.
 One of the major issues that many customers have with their conveyancing firm is poor communication.
-Before you choose your conveyancer, it’s helpful to ask the following questions:
+It’s helpful to ask potential conveyancers the following questions:

 - Who will have responsibility for your transaction?